-The project includes the new construction of a greenhouse.
+The project includes the new construction of a water well.
 The project itself is not the development of a hazardous facility nor will the project increase residential densities.
 No further evaluation is required.
+The project is in compliance with explosive and flammable hazard requirements.